Guinness Ghana Breweries

-Guinness Ghana Breweries is a Ghanaian brewery founded in 1960.
-It is located at the Kaase Industrial Area in Kumasi.

-Guinness Ghana Breweries is listed on the stock index of the Ghana Stock Exchange, the GSE All-Share Index.
-At its inception, the company produced only Guinness Foreign Extra Stout, popularly known as Guinness.
+Guinness Ghana Breweries is a Ghanaian brewery founded in 1960, located in the Kaase Industrial Area in Kumasi and listed on the stock index of the Ghana Stock Exchange, the GSE All-Share Index.
+At its inception, it produced only Guinness Foreign Extra Stout, popularly known as Guinness.

 In Accra, the brewery is represented at the former premises of Achimota Brewery Company, in Achimota, at the Tata Brewery Ltd, which was established by J. K. Siaw, a Ghanaian industrialist.

+In July 2025, Diageo sold 80.4% of the company's stake to the French brewery Castel Group.

 Brands

 The company makes the following products: